 Writeback Commit Unit (WCU)

-WCU L4
+WritebackCommitUnit L4

 The level 4 Writeback Commit Unit (WCU L4) is responsible for arbitrating between completed instructions from multiple execute units (XUs) and reordering them for in-order commit, just as the previous versions.
 However, the L4 WCU supports a superscalar architecture, allowing it to arbitrate multiple completed instructions to send to the ROB, which, in turn, can also commit multiple instructions in the same cycle.